I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 In addition to the church finally getting its steeple and bell installed, two more buildings had gone up since my last visit.
 All nice and neat beside each other in the center of town, with a few more outlying buildings in varying stages of construction.

-The single, wide street between the buildings ran over a quarter mile past them, through rows of mismatched tents used for temporary housing and small businesses, and ending at the train station where a locomotive huffed steam as it prepared to depart with a load full of cattle and wool.
+The single, wide street between the buildings ran over a quarter mile past them, through rows of mismatched tents used for temporary housing and small businesses, and ending at the train station where a locomotive huffed steam and whistled as it prepared to depart with a load full of cattle and wool.

 Probably five hundred people lived and worked in the town.

-It was far too crowded for me, and I preferred to keep a low profile.
+It was far too crowded for me.

 He was a great Sheriff like that.